IND vs SL Dream11 Prediction Today, Asia Cup 2023 Fantasy Cricket Tips: Dream11 Team, Weather Report, Pitch Report, Injury Updates and Team News

 -

-Kuldeep Yadav has 14 wickets at an average of 24.35 and a strike rate of 31.14 in eight ODI innings against Sri Lanka.
+Shardul Thakur has a solitary wicket in two ODI innings against Sri Lanka.

 -